 |Minimum Stay||3 - 5 nights|

 Fir Tree Lodge is a ground floor apartment sleeping 4.
-Living space includes a beamed living room with log fire and beamed kitchen dining room with French Door to the shared courtyard.
+Living space includes a beamed living room with log burning stove and beamed kitchen dining room with French Door to the shared courtyard.
 The two bedrooms are a double and a twin.
 The bathroom is fully fitted with a shower over corner bath.

 Hi, I'm Helen, I and my husband Mark live and work in Leeds, together with our 4 sons.

 I grew up in South Lakeland, and still have family living locally.
 The Lake District is a fantastic place for children and we wanted our sons to enjoy all the activities and places I enjoyed as a child.
 It's great to be able to escape the city and enjoy the peace and stunning beauty of the lakes and fells.
 I love relaxing in the garden with only the sound of sheep and birdsong, and occasional whistle from the steam train.
 The boys love the garden which is big enough for wide games and has a fire pit area for campfire meals; whilst Mark enjoys sailing and walking.

 We have private access to a shore at Lakeside - a great place for paddling or launching canoes (there's no jetty).

 And there's so much to see and do in the area - our favourites would include walking up to High Dam from the house; cycling in Grizedale Forest; the Motor Museum at Backbarrow, and taking the 10 minute ferry across Windermere to Fell Foot Park beyond.